Holly-Horwood/keto_kitchen/README.md

 ### **Other resources:**

 **Stack Overflow**
-- Image preview for add and edit pages.
-Original code courtesy of nkon https://stackoverflow.com/questions/4459379/preview-an-image-before-it-is-uploaded
+- Image preview and file size check for add and edit pages.
+Code was altered but the original code was courtesy of nkon https://stackoverflow.com/questions/4459379/preview-an-image-before-it-is-uploaded

 **YouTube**
 - Navbar colour change on scroll - Code courtesy of System 22 I.T.
 Solutions https://www.youtube.com/watch?v=AM-GT_0Uu5w